mokaumi/coding_home/README.md

 # practicing python in github.
+I love git and git hub.